-A portion of the Company's sales are derived from communities and regions that restrict commercial land ownership and usage by non-indigenous and regions that restrict commercial land ownership and usage by non-indigenous and regions that restrict commercial land ownership and usage by non-indigenous and regions that restrict commercial land ownership and usage by non-indigenous and regions that restrict commercial land ownership and usage by non-indigenous and regions that restrict commercial land ownership and usage by non-indigenous and regions that restrict commercial land ownership and usage by non-indigenous and regions that restrict commercial land ownership and usage by non-indigenous and regions that restrict commercial land ownership and usage by non-indigenous and regions that restrict commercial land ownership and usage by non-indigenous and regions are regions to the restrict commercial land ownership and usage by non-indigenous and regions are regions and regions and regions are regions and regions and regions and regions are regions are regions and regions are regions are regions and regions are regions and regions are regions are regions and regions are regions are regions and regions are regions.
-The regions are regions.
-The regions are regions.
-The ror non-local owned businesses or which have enacted policies and regulations to support locally-owned businesses.
+A portion of the Company's sales are derived from communities and regions that restrict commercial land ownership and usage by non-indigenous or non-local owned businesses or which have enacted policies and regulations to support locally-owned businesses.
 We successfully operate within these environments through initiatives that promote positive community and customer relations.
 These include store lease arrangements with community-based development organizations and initiatives to recruit local residents into management positions and to incorporate community stakeholder advice into our business at all levels.
 Further information on community relations is provided under Corporate Social Responsibility and Sustainable Development.
 To the extent the Company is not successful in maintaining these relations or is unable to renew lease agreements with community-based organizations, or is subject to punitive fees or operating restrictions, it could have an adverse effect on the Company's reputation and financial performance.